5 Stocks I Am Most Bullish On Today

 Introduction

-Every so often I like to do an article here on Seeking Alpha with a list of my 5 favorite companies to invest into.
-The last time I did this was on March 11th where I
+Every so often I like to do an article here on Seeking Alpha with a list of my 5 favorite companies to invest in.
+The last time I did this was on March 11th when I

-Every so often I like to do an article here on Seeking Alpha with a list of my 5 favorite companies to invest into.
-The last time I did this was on March 11th where I
+Every so often I like to do an article here on Seeking Alpha with a list of my 5 favorite companies to invest in.
+The last time I did this was on March 11th when I

 Analyst’s Disclosure: I/we have a beneficial long position in the shares of SOFI, NBIS, AMZN, LMND either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.